The Crypto Trading Starter Kit

 What is a Crypto Market Maker and How Does it Facilitate Liquidity?

 A crypto market maker is a professional entity that identifies market inefficiencies and provides liquidity by continuously quoting two-sided prices in the order book, verifiably ensuring that buyers and sellers always have a counterparty.
 Market makers create ‘depth’ in the order book by placing bids and asks at multiple price levels, which reduces the distance between buy and sell prices.
 This narrower spread identifies the primary benefit, retail traders experience less slippage when executing orders because market makers provide constant counter-liquidity.
-Over 60% of new token projects verifiably struggle with insufficient liquidity post-launch without professional market making, according to Kairon Labs (2025).
+A newly listed token with no professional quoting behind it typically shows a thin book and a wide spread, which is why liquidity provision is arranged before a listing rather than after it.
+The mechanics of two-sided quoting are set out in the reference entry on market makers.
 Understanding market depth reveals why What is Liquidity in Crypto and Why Is It Important? is critical for anyone participating in digital asset trading.

 The distinction between market makers and typical traders identifies a fundamental shift in incentive structure.
 Where a retail trader seeks to profit from price direction, a market maker identifies profit opportunities from the bid-ask spread itself, the difference between what they pay (bid) and what they receive (ask).
 This mechanism means market makers remain largely indifferent to price direction; their focus identifies on managing inventory, controlling risk, and capturing spreads across thousands of transactions per day.
-In 2026, market makers handle 70-80% of global volume (Finance Magnates), establishing them as the backbone of both centralized (CEX) and decentralized (DEX) exchanges.
+Market makers are the backbone of both centralised (CEX) and decentralised (DEX) venues, and the bid-ask spread is the price the rest of the market pays for that service.
 The professional infrastructure they build identifies slippage reduction as a public good, when you execute a market order on Binance or Uniswap, a market maker’s liquidity is what prevents your $100,000 order from moving the price by 10%.

 Ready to Elevate Your Trading?